shashank1323/Boomi-sko_to_do_list-application/README.md

 # How to Run Application
 Install node to run react app (frontend) and maven to run spring boot app (backend).
-In /frontend directory, run the application cd /frontend
+In /frontend directory, run the application

-npm run production
+npm start

-in /backend/to-do-list directory, run spring boot aplication using maven cd /backend/to-do-list
+in /backend/to-do-list directory, run spring boot aplication using maven project

-mvn spring-boot:run
+mvn spring-boot:run as spring boot app

 Open your browser and browse to http://localhost:3000
 # 1. Introduction